columnfella/My-First-Unity-Game-Flappy-Bird-knock-off/README.md

 Welcome to my first-ever Unity game! 🎮 This is a simple **Flappy Bird clone** made to kickstart my game development journey.
 The code might be messy, but it’s all part of the learning process.

-For any of you GameDev enthusiasts, you might recognize some assets and code of this repository from somewhere else, specifically from this famous YouTube video Unity tutorial:
+*<span style="color:red">For any of you GameDev enthusiasts</span>*, you might recognize some assets and code of this repository from somewhere else, specifically from this famous YouTube tutorial:

 https://youtu.be/XtQMytORBmM?si=AnsrMng6FVfK3eoN